 Architecture is an expression that reflects the thoughts and trends of a particular era.
 Deconstructivism was a Modern Movement that started in the last quarter of the twenty-first century.
 This architectural style is a heavily controversial domain – the absence of harmony, symmetry, manipulation of surface developments, form morphing and so on are commonly used to describe such buildings.
 In other words, deconstructivism reflects rebellion against the conventional norms of architectural practice and social dilemma.
 The acclaimed thumb rule “Form follows Function” is particularly contradicted.
-Such designs often remain as conceptual exploration on paper, but those which are realised in reality are a source of wonder and an instant portal to a universe of infinite possibilities.
+Such designs by deconstructivism architects often remain as conceptual exploration on paper, but those which are realised in reality are a source of wonder and an instant portal to a universe of infinite possibilities.

 1. London Aquatics Centre | Deconstructivism